 16.1.19 Cones may be used to restrain birds prior to stunning.

 16.1.20 Birds must not leave the cone until dead.

-It is the goal of the Certified Animal Welfare Approved by AGW programme to obtain stunning for poultry that does not involve shackling and hoisting of birds.
-While many larger abattoirs in the UK have switched to methods that do not require shackling and hoisting, such as CAS/CAK, many smaller abattoirs are unable to offer these methods and it is therefore not possible for all Certified Animal Welfare Approved by AGW farmers to access an abattoir that does not shackle and hoist.
-We are moving toward securing the least stressful methods of slaughter for all birds in the Certified Animal Welfare Approved by AGW programme as quickly as possible
+It is the goal of AGW to obtain stunning for poultry that does not involve shackling and hoisting of birds.
+Currently, the plants that use better methods are so rare that it is not possible for all AWA farmers to access a plant that does not shackle and hoist.
+We are moving toward securing the least stressful methods of slaughter for all birds in the AWA programme as quickly as possible.